tonyhathuc/project-week-9-final-project/README.md

 - CPI - the consumer price index
 - Unemployment - the unemployment rate
 - IsHoliday - whether the week is a special holiday week

+## Stack
+- With Python
+..* numPy and Pandas for cleaning and wrangling
+..* Seaborn, MatPlotLib and Plotly for visualisations ..* SciKitLearn for machine learning deployment
+--* Google Slides for presentation

+## In this repository:

+-